Lise Khokhlakov

 Lise Khokhlakov is a character in the novel The Brothers Karamazov by the 19th-century Russian writer Fyodor Dostoevsky, a fourteen-year-old girl suffering from leg paralysis with a charming face.
 She is the daughter of the landowner Ekaterina Osipovna Khokhlakov.
-She first appears in the novel in the chapter A Lady of Little Faith, during a visit with her mother to the monastery of Elder Zosima.
+She first appears in the novel in the chapter A Lady of Little Faith, during a visit with her mother to the monastery of Father Zosima.
 Known to Alyosha Karamazov since early childhood, she writes him a love letter and is considered his fiancée, but as the plot develops, she falls in love with Ivan Karamazov.

 In the novel, Lise appears only in episodes related to Alyosha Karamazov, serving to clarify and enhance his character.
 She is characterized by the charm of childhood, spontaneity, and a certain naivety; at the same time, she can be harsh and determined, with her enthusiasm sometimes bordering on exaltation.
 According to Dostoevsky's design, Lise's feelings for Alyosha were meant to oscillate between friendship and love, remaining (on her part) within the bounds of friendship.
 Simultaneously, she is drawn to the complexity, mystery, and inner contradictions characteristic of Ivan.
 The conversation between Alyosha and Lise in the chapter A Little Demon was noted by critics as the most significant fragment in shaping Alyosha's inner portrait.
 In that same conversation, Lise herself undergoes a transformation, finally achieving some clarity in her existence and inner resolve.

 The prototype for Lise Khokhlakov was Valentina, the daughter of Lyudmila Khokhryakova, who in turn served as the prototype for Ekaterina Osipovna Khokhlakov.